“A voice and style that don't belong to this century, let alone this decade…Close your eyes, and drift into a different world.”

 Several cuts also appeared on the best-selling compilation CDs, Goa Chillout Zone and Independent No. 1s, distributed throughout India and the Middle East by WOA Entertainment, which led to a concert tour of India and Dubai.
 Necessary Evil is available through all major download sites, and as a CD or download at CDBaby.com.
 (But get the CD: you'll want the fantastic cover art and Raymond Chandler-style liner notes.)

-Laura's long-awaited third album, New Vintage, is coming in summer 2017, along with a 180-gram virgin vinyl, audiophile LP Top Shelf of some of her favorite cuts from her first three albums.
-Both releases will be celebrated with her solo New York City debut on August 24th at Manhattan’s most elegant showroom, The Metropolitan Room.
+Laura's third album, New Vintage, debuted in summer 2017, simultaneously with Top Shelf, a 180-gram virgin vinyl, audiophile LP collection of some of her favorite cuts from her first three albums.
+The releases were celebrated with her solo New York City debut at Manhattan’s most elegant showroom, The Metropolitan Room, and a guest appearance at the legendary Bitter End.
+New Vintage enjoyed worldwide airplay and rave reviews, made JazzWeek’s Top 20 Most-Added Albums Chart, and was named Best Jazz Album (Spring 2018) by the Clousine International Music Awards and one of the “Best of the Best of 2017” by the internationally-syndicated radio show, Cocktail Nation.